Women: How heart smart are you?

 We all experience minor health events from time to time such as colds, flu, gastrointestinal disturbances, and physical aches, pains and trauma: we deal with them and they go away.

 However, when it comes to major health issues such as heart disease we perhaps become complacent about, or even deny the possibility that we may be a possible candidate.

 A family history of cardiovascular disease is not necessarily enough to prompt individuals to take proactive steps to decrease their risk of heart disease or stroke.

-You are probably conscientious about wearing your seat belt in a car or plane, wearing a helmet if you cycle, pay attention when crossing a road, and take precautions, particularly if you are a woman, when walking alone in unpopulated areas at night.
+You are probably conscientious about wearing your seat belt in a car or plane, wearing a helmet if you cycle, pay attention when crossing a road, and take precautions when walking alone in unpopulated areas at night.